Foreign policy of the Mobutu Sese Seko administration: People's Republic of China

 Initially, Zaire's relationship with the People's Republic of China was no better than its relationship with the Soviet Union.
 Memories of Chinese aid to Mulele and other Maoist rebels in Kwilu province during the ill-fated Simba rebellion remained fresh in Mobutu's mind.
 He also opposed seating China at the United Nations.
 However, by 1972, he began to see the Chinese in a different light, as a counterbalance to both the Soviet Union as well as his intimate ties with the United States, Israel, and South Africa.
-In November 1972, Mobutu extended the Chinese (as well as East Germany and North Korea) diplomatic recognition.
+In November 1972, Mobutu extended the People's Republic of China (as well as East Germany and North Korea) diplomatic recognition.
 The following year, Mobutu paid a visit to Beijing, where he met personally with Chairman Mao and received promises of $100 million in technical aid.
 In 1974, Mobutu made a surprise visit to both China and North Korea, during the time he was originally scheduled to visit the Soviet Union.
 Upon returning home, both his politics and rhetoric became markedly more radical; it was around this time that Mobutu began criticizing Belgium and the United States (the latter for not doing enough, in Mobutu's opinion, to combat white minority rule in South Africa and Rhodesia), introduced the "obligatory civic work" program called salongo, and initiated "radicalization" (an extension of 1973's "Zairianization" policy).
 Mobutu even borrowed a title - the Helmsman - from Mao.
 Incidentally, late 1974-early 1975 was when his personality cult reached its peak.